DonHuberto/Nasze_L5R_FoundryVTT/wiki/dev/roll.md

 difficultyHidden: false,
 history: null,           // Stored data of the RnK, can be big
 initialFormula: null,    // The initial formula use in DP
-itemUuid: null,          // technique or weapon uuid
+item: null,              // technique or weapon object
 isInitiativeRoll: false,
 keepLimit: null,         // Max number of dice to keep
 rnkEnded: false,         // false if the player can modify the roll.